equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

-Sumo Utilities
+Sim2sumo
 #############

-The ``fmu.sumo.utilities`` is a python package for integrating other tools into the FMU-SUMO ecosystem.
+The ``fmu.sumo.sim2sumo`` is a python package for uploading results to Sumo.
-So far the only utility available is the utility sim2sumo which facilitates upload of results from reservoir simulators such as eclipse and opm flow as csv or arrow format files.
+The package facilitates upload of results from reservoir simulators such as eclipse, IX and OPM flow as arrow files.

 sim2sumo
 --------